dmart3305/cs414/roomread/README.md

 ## Getting Started
 After opening the code in your IDE of choice, start a new terminal and cd into the roomread folder.
+Make sure to run npm install to ensure you have the correct dependencies.

 Within the roomread folder create a file named ".env.local".
 The icon should be a gear.